 Published on 27/02/2019

 There is a solution for non-profit sector workers and their employers who want to ensure that their staff can plan for retirement: the Common Good retirement plan.

 February should come with more than just weather warnings.
 If you’re leading a non-profit organization in Canada, you should be warned that your staff may be more distracted this time of year.
 They may even seem distressed.
 Throughout February, our media are filled with messages about the need to contribute to a Registered Retirement Savings […]

 This report proposes a targeted policy intervention to help boost savings and build assets among lower- and modest-income Canadians.

 A proposal to build financial security for lower- and modest-income Canadians Download report (PDF) Lower- and modest-income Canadians face challenges when it comes to building asset wealth.
 Studies estimate that half of households have insufficient savings to stay above the poverty line for three months.
 This report proposes a targeted policy intervention to help boost […]

 On Thursday November 22, Minister MacLeod announced the outcome of Ontario’s 100-day review of social assistance.
 This short backgrounder explains what earnings exemptions are and what the proposed changes mean.

-Download the backgrounder (PDF) On Thursday November 22, Minister MacLeod announced the outcome of Ontario’s 100-day review of social assistance.
+Download the backgrounder (PDF) On November 22, Minister MacLeod announced the outcome of Ontario’s 100-day review of social assistance.
 It included details of how earnings exemptions for social assistance recipients will change.
 This short backgrounder explains what earnings exemptions are and what the changes mean.
-What are earnings exemptions?
-Most social assistance programs withdraw […]
+Update: In October 2019 the Ontario government confirmed that the […]